PrismarineJS/mineflayer/docs/api.md

  * `pages` is an array of strings represents the pages.
  * `callback(error)` - optional. called when the writing was successfully or an error occurred.

+#### bot.openContainer(containerBlock or containerEntity)

+Returns a promise on a `Container` instance which represents the container you are opening.

 #### bot.openChest(chestBlock or minecartchestEntity)

-Returns a `Chest` instance which represents the chest you are opening.
+Deprecated.
+Same as `openContainer`

 #### bot.openFurnace(furnaceBlock)

-Returns a `Furnace` instance which represents the furnace you are opening.
+Returns a promise on a `Furnace` instance which represents the furnace you are opening.

 #### bot.openDispenser(dispenserBlock)

-Returns a `Dispenser` instance which represents the dispenser you are opening.
+Deprecated.
+Same as `openContainer`

 #### bot.openEnchantmentTable(enchantmentTableBlock)

-Returns an `EnchantmentTable` instance which represents the enchantment table you are opening.
+Returns a promise on an `EnchantmentTable` instance which represents the enchantment table you are opening.

 #### bot.openVillager(villagerEntity)

-Returns an `Villager` instance which represents the trading window you are opening.
+Returns a promise on a `Villager` instance which represents the trading window you are opening.
 You can listen to the `ready` event on this `Villager` to know when it's ready

 #### bot.trade(villagerInstance, tradeIndex, [times], [cb])